TalynP/DrInfraredHeaterRemoteThermostat_NODERED/README.md

 bash <(curl -sL https://github.com/node-red/linux-installers/releases/latest/download/update-nodejs-and-nodered-deb)
 ```
 4. When it asks "Would you like to install the Pi-specific nodes?" select yes
-5. Enable Node-RED Service to run on boot
+5. Enable Node-RED service to run on boot
 ```bash
 sudo systemctl enable nodered.service
 ```